 - Consider creating temporary “health corridors” along busy streets where physical distancing may become difficult.
 Corridors can be created by placing pylons or installing temporary bollards to block off a lane of traffic or on-street parking spots.
 Refer to the National Association of City Transportation Officials (NACTO) guidance document on Streets for Pandemic Response and Recovery for more ideas.

-Visit our COVID-19 & Businesses webpage for information for employers, employees, and members of the public accessing businesses/organizations.
+Visit our COVID-19 & Business webpage for information for employers, employees, and members of the public accessing businesses/organizations.

-Refer to the Phase 2: Information for Businesses Re-opening section on our COVID-19 & Businesses webpage for more information and guidance on opening and operating pools, splash pads, and wading pools during the COVID-19 pandemic.
+Visit our COVID-19: Roadmap to Reopen webpage for more information on opening pools, splash pads, wading pools, and other water features during the COVID-19 pandemic.

 Refer to our Health Equity and COVID-19 webpage for more information on how the COVID-19 pandemic has added to existing health inequities in our communities and how municipalities can help improve these inequities.